ytakefuji/openai/README.md

 </pre>
 <b>
-4. Query to AI: show a list of publications by yoshiyasu takefuji in 2023 with google query command of "yoshiyasu takefuji site:nih.gov after:2023-1-1"
+4. Query to AI: show a list of publications by yoshiyasu takefuji in 2023 with search query command of "yoshiyasu takefuji site:nih.gov after:2023-1-1"
 </b>
 <pre>
 Answer from AI: